obsidiansystems/obelisk/guides/app-deploy.md

 ob deploy test android -v
 ```

-This deployment will ask you to enter information and choose a password.
-If the deployment fails, try using different USB ports on your computer.
+This deployment will ask you to create a password (at least 6 characters long) and then ask you a series of questions.
+You can pick arbitrary answers.
+If the deployment fails, try using different USB ports on your computer and running `ob deploy test android -v` again.
 The USB cable you use can also make a difference.

 When connecting your Android device you may be asked to "Allow USB debugging".
 You need to allow it.
 ![](assets/android-confirm-usb-debugging.jpg)